-The first to do is conducting salary research based on your job position.
+First, conduct salary research based on your job position.
 You could access sites like Payscale, Glassdoor, Indeed, and UX Designers Salaries to see and compare the typical salaries in your location.
 These sites are also feasible options to help you recognize the amount of income you could predict.

 Improve Skill Set

-Improving your skillset could help you land your job as a UI/UX designer.
+Improving your skill set could help you land your job as a UI/UX designer.
 You might benefit from joining a boot camp specialized in UI or UX.

 It might cost you money, but it’ll be worth the investment.
 It’s highly likely for you to negotiate a better-paying UI/UX design income as you have obtained the certificate.

-Considering honing auxiliary skills might also benefit you in getting a higher-paying UI/UX design expertise.
+Honing your auxiliary skills might also benefit you in getting a higher-paying UI/UX design expertise.
 UI/UX designers usually have other supporting skills that go hand-in-hand.
 These skills are basic coding, analytics, team building, and psychology.

 Asking the other UI/UX designers might help you gather an idea and a rough estimation of salary to expect.
 You could start by asking your friends, mentors, or classmates to get some guidance on the amount of income you plan on receiving.